Fast-64/fast64-docs/sm64/animations/engine.rst

 To play an animation, ``set_mario_animation()`` or ``set_mario_anim_with_accel()`` is used.

-One entry could load two headers (variants) if they are using the same indice and values table.
+| One entry could load two headers (variants) if they are using the same indice and values table.

-For example, anim_00 (Slow Ledge Climb Up) and anim_01 (Fall Over Backwards) use the same indice and values table.
-So the data would be structured like this:
+| For example, anim_00 (Slow Ledge Climb Up) and anim_01 (Fall Over Backwards) use the same indice and values table, so the data would be structured like this:
-``anim_00 header, anim_01 header, values and indice tables``
+| ``anim_00 header, anim_01 header, values and indice tables``

-To load anim_00, the engine has to read anim_01's header as well, since is in between anim_00 and the data.
+| To load anim_00, the engine has to read anim_01's header as well, since it's in between anim_00 and the data.
-But if you tried to load anim_01, it will not load anim_00's header.
+| But if you load anim_01, it will not load anim_00's header.

-For more info on DMA tables, see :doc:`DMA Tables <../dma_table>`.
+For more information, see :doc:`DMA Tables <../dma_table>`.